How To Train Goats On Electric Fence

 Click here to subscribe

-The most sensitive part of a goat is its nose, so if they touch the fence with another part of their body the zap will not be as effective.
-No worries, goats are very curious especially young kids.
+The most sensitive part of a goat is its nose, so if they touch the fence with another part of their body, the zap will not be as effective.
+Don’t worry if this happens, goats are very curious, especially young kids.
 They will test everything with their noses first.
 A quick zap on their little nose is usually all you need for a lifetime of training.

 Read: Goat Fencing 101 for other fencing options.